One of my followers asked about how to build muscle fast at home using nothing but a barbell, adjustable dumbbells, plates, and a bench.

-If you aren’t gaining the weight you want, increase your calories by 10% and keep going.
+If you aren’t seeing the weight gain you want, increase your calories by 10% and keep going.

-Whenever you increase your calories, keep your protein the same and increase your carbs or fats to drive your surplus.
+Whenever you increase your calories, keep your protein the same and increase your carb and fat intake to drive your surplus.

-If you’re curious whether you need protein powder to build muscle mass, this article covers just that!
+If you're curious whether you need protein powder to gain muscle, this article covers just that!

 Hopefully, this makes sense but feel free to ask more follow-up questions!

 Since you’re naturally skinny, using a high-volume approach isn’t a good idea.